renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ## Deploying to the Kubernetes cluster

-To successfully deploy AI Assist to a k8s cluster, please, make sure your cluster supports NVIDIA® GPU hardware accelerators.
 Below, we give a guideline tested specifically on the GKE cluster in the Applied ML group.
 Successful work on any other clusters is not guaranteed.